 - Subject specific taster days, master classes and intensive programmes

 - University campus tours

 - 1 to 1 support with personal statements and application forms

 - Shadowing a current university student

 - Summer schools

 - Information evenings for Parents/Carers

 - · University seminars and conferences

 - Support with study skills and exam revision

 - Activities with corporate mentors and company visits

-As well as the above, all WP students can benefit from one-to-one support from our WP Coordinator who is a fully qualified, experienced Careers Adviser.
+As well as the above, all WP students can benefit from one-to-one support from our Careers Team who are fully qualified, experienced Careers Advisers.

 Will this help with my young person's future plans?